Rindbee/godot-docs-l10n/classes/fr/class_image.rst

 :ref:`Format<enum_Image_Format>` **FORMAT_DXT3** = ``18``

-Le format de texture `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ qui utilise Block Compression 2, et les données de couleur sont interprétées comme n'ayant pas été prémultipliées par l'alpha.
-Bien adapté aux images avec des transitions alpha nettes entre les zones translucides et les zones opaques.
+The `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ texture format that uses Block Compression 2, and color data is interpreted as not having been premultiplied by alpha.
+Well suited for images with sharp alpha transitions between translucent and opaque areas.

-\ **Note :** Lors de la création d'une :ref:`ImageTexture<class_ImageTexture>`, une conversion de l'espace de couleur sRGB vers linéaire est effectuée.
+\ **Note:** When creating an :ref:`ImageTexture<class_ImageTexture>`, a nonlinear sRGB to linear encoding conversion is performed.

 .. _class_Image_constant_FORMAT_DXT5: